CMPUT301W20T03/OnTime/README.md

 > We want a mobile application that allows drivers to search for open and recent ride requests, and for riders to post requests for rides.
 Riders will describe the start and end of their ride and their suggested payment.
 Drivers will browse for nearby requests and accept ride requests that they are willing to fulfil.

 ## Requirement
+Java, Android Studio.

 ## How to start
+Clone this repo in your local machine and open it in the Android Studio.
+Also, you can use the apk to download this app in your Android Phone.

 ## Table of contents
 * [General info](#general-info)